A 9-day expedition log through Haida Gwaii’s Islands of Beauty

 Our wind dies and we drop our anchor as the rain begins to mist, just enough to remind us why we needed to pack our rain gear.
 We arrive at Burnaby Narrows –one of the more biologically diverse marine regions of Gwaii Haanas, due to the constant flow of flushing tidal currents depositing mass amounts of nutrients.
 The species found here don’t have to work very hard for their food, hence the abundant life, not to mention the massive size of individual species, much larger than the average for most.
 Burnaby Narrows is certainly near the top aquatic biomass regions of the BC Coast.

 Graham and I take this last opportunity to snorkel again.
 We bring up specimens for the group to examine in their floating study session with Russ.
 We find sculpins (great and buffalo), rockfish and aggregate anemone walls brimming with tiny little tendrils, long flowing feather boa kelp and sea lettuce, and all kinds of algae collecting nutrients and housing an array of critters.
 I drift with the current, splayed out like a sea star floating above a sea of creatures stretched out just the same – bat stars of red, blue, pink, and purple.
 I see urchins (far less than our first snorkel earlier in the week, and certainly no barrens here) scallops, moon snails, and a collection of moon snail egg casings scattered on the sea floor.
 Bryozoans, barnacles, gigantic sea cucumbers, vermillion stars, leather stars, chitin, decorator crabs, rock crabs, and kelp crabs too!
-I can image Dr. Suess characters in my head and understand where his inspiration came from.
+I can image Dr. Suess characters in my head and understand where his inspiration may have come from.

 We have a fabulous final dinner of crab salad with tuna poké followed by the most amazing sablefish (black cod) appetizer marinated in soy, sesame, and ginger.
 For our main, we enjoy coho salmon with cauliflower puré and heirloom carrots, peas, and sea asparagus.
 As we’re eating dinner, a black object catches my peripherals.
-Out trundles Taan on the adjacent beach – the largest of the 16 subspecies of black bears – ambling on the shoreline, nonchalantly tossing boulders aside in search of crustaceous snacks.
+Out trundles Taan (Queen Charlotte black bear) on the adjacent beach – the largest of the 16 subspecies of black bears – ambling on the shoreline, nonchalantly tossing boulders aside in search of crustaceous snacks.

-We finish our own delicious meal with Erin’s interactive dessert of trading beads – her version made from chocolate Grenache.
+We finish our own delicious meal with Chef Erin’s interactive dessert of trading beads – her version made from chocolate Grenache.
 Graham starts off the bidding: 2-for-1.
 He gives 2 for 1 of someone else’s – how very generous, and how very Haida of him.
 After dinner, we all gather in the salon to review our route over the past 8 days.
 We introduce the ship’s glass ball, found by a lucky past guest.
-We use the glass ball as a talking stick and pass it around the circle.
+We use the glass ball as a sort of talking stick and pass it around the circle.
 Emotions run high as we each share our favourite moments and memories of our time together.
 Once strangers and now friends, we couldn’t have asked for a better configuration to share these experiences with.